-TRANSFER STUDENTS: The student who has attended another university follows the Application Procedures (pp. 11-12) with the following stipulation: The student must be in good standing with the university or universities previously attended to be admitted to Point.
-Students may transfer credits for relevant courses bearing "C-" or higher grades to Point from institutions accredited as degree-granting by a regional accrediting body for higher education at the time the coursework was completed.
-Credits from colleges that are accredited by other accrediting bodies, as recognized by the U.S. Department of Education, are considered on a case-by-case basis.
-Credits from non-accredited colleges are not transferred.
+TRANSFER STUDENTS: The student who has attended another post-secondary institution follows the Application Procedures (pp. 11-12) with the following stipulation: The student must be in good standing with the institution(s) previously attended to be admitted to Point.
+Students may transfer credits for relevant courses bearing "C-" or higher grades to Point from institutions accredited as degree-granting by an accrediting body for higher education that was recognized by the U.S. Department of Education and CHEA at the time the coursework was completed.
+Credits from colleges that are not accredited may be considered on a case-by-case (course-by-course) basis and may or may not be transferred.
 The amount of credit transferable from other institutions varies according to the student's selected degree program.
-See Credits from Other Sources (pp. 30-31), Requirements for Graduation, Point 3 (pp. 36-37), and Degree Programs (p.
-42) for more details.
+See Credits from Other Sources (pp. 34-35), Requirements for Graduation, Point 3 (pp. 40-41), and Degree Programs (p.
+45) for more details.